-Organizational Management - Manage library resources to ensure equitable access to opportunities through technology so that members of the community who need or want access can get it at their public libraries regardless of ability, skill, personal technology, or available time.
+Organizational Management - Libraries manage resources so that members of the community who need or want access can get it regardless of ability, skill, personal technology, or available time.

 Benchmark 7: Libraries integrate public access technology into planning and policies

 7.1.
 The library maintains technology and patron data management policies.

 - The library has a hardware replacement plan with a 3-5 year refresh cycleThe refresh cycle is the length of time that passes between installations of new enterprise hardware and software.
 The standard hardware refresh cycle for public libraries is 3-5 years, which includes both the planning term and the refresh (installation) itself (i.e., if the refresh cycle is 3 years, the hardware should be new at the start of the 4th year).
 A software refresh might include upgrading to new operating systems, installing new versions of productivity software, or switching to different software products.
 Appears in indicator: 7.1

 - The library has a software upgrade plan with a 3-5 year refresh cycle

 - Practices for updating to current versions of Internet browsers, web applications, and plug-ins (e.g., Java, PDF, Flash, Shockwave, Windows Media Player) are included in a technology management planThe technology management plan includes network management policies and practices, hardware and software refresh cycles, electronic privacy policies, security protocols, maintenance schedules, and recovery protocols in the event of a catastrophic system failure.Appears in indicator: 7.1